CE321 Structural Analysis I

-Credits: 4.5 credits in 3 hours of lectures and 3 hours of laboratory.
+Credits: 4.5 credits in 6 contact hours (3 lecture hours and 3 laboratory hours)

 Instructor: Prof. Cosmas Tzavelis, Ph.D., P.E.

-Description: Discussion of materials, loads and forms of structures.
-Analysis of determined structures.
+Discussion of materials, loads, and forms of structures.
+Analysis of determinate structures.
 Displacements of structures and their importance in applications.
 Experimental aspects of materials behavior in structural applications.
-Emphasis is placed on basic experimental techniques design of experiments, selection and use of appropriate instrumentation and the interpretation of results.
+Emphasis is placed on basic experimental techniques, design of experiments, selection and use of appropriate instrumentation, and interpretation of results.

 Designation: Required Course

 This course address the following Civil Engineering student outcomes: (a), (b), (c), (e), (g), (i), (j), (k), and (l) (see below for a definition).